internetimagery/photos/README.md

 By design files follow a strict naming scheme.
 They take an element from the directory they reside in, are given an id, and can have tags.
 Files that do not follow this scheme are assumed to have not yet been added/compressed.

 Running the above command will format the names of all files not already formatted in the working directory of the shell.
-It will also run any compression commands specified in the photos-config.yaml file at the base of the project, based on pattern matching of the filename against the name of the command.
+It will also run any compression commands specified in the photos-config.yaml file, based on pattern matching of the filename against the name of the command.
 For instance, a useful setup using mozjpeg and ffmpeg to compress jpeg and mp4 media could look like this:

 ```
 compress: